 Pricing Your Work Too High to Make a Profit

-You may at times be tempted to charge excessively high prices on a particular art just because you took a long time to work on it.
+You may sometimes be tempted to charge excessively high prices on a particular art just because you took a long time to work on it.

 Letting Emotions Control Your Business

-It would be best if you avoided such emotions when it comes to business transactions.
-Buyers cannot at any time understand your attachment to a particular, and if you feel you cannot sell it out, then you would rather keep it off the market.
+It would be best if you avoided such emotions regarding business transactions.
+Buyers cannot at any time understand your attachment to a particular, and if you feel you cannot sell it out, you would rather keep it off the market.